hjoly2003/Chapter16_Init/README.md

     ```
     The `NoClassDefFoundError` is also thrown for the other tests of `PersistenceTests` and `ProductServiceApplicationTests`.

-  * The `test-em-all.bash` script waits for ever to conntect to the actuator health:
+  * The `test-em-all.bash` script waits for ever to connect to the actuator health:
     ```bash
     curl -k https://$HOST:30443/actuator/health
     ```